emranxec/KeepLearning/README.md

 - 5xx - **Server Error**
 1. 500 - Internal Server Error, server encountered unexpected condition
 2. 501 - Not Implemented
-3. 503 - Service Unavailable (may be down for maintenance)
+3. 503 - Service Unavailable (maybe down for maintenance)

 ----
 ### Q. What is Inversion of Control (or Dependency Injection)?